 - The requirement for maximal equipment up time

 With customer input, Anguil selected a dual train Reverse Osmosis (RO) system to meet the washer’s influent requirements.

-Because Anguil is an air and water treatment supplier, Anguil was able to evaulate solutions for both treatment needs and ultimately propose a solution that did notrequire air pollution control equipment.
+Because Anguil is an air and water treatment supplier, Anguil was able to evaluate solutions for both treatment needs, ultimately proposing a solution that did not require air pollution control equipment.
 Again, this fits into Anguil being a technology agnostic solution provider always on the look-out for the customer’s bottom line.

-After determining the flow and treatment requirements for the Process Water Conditioning System (PWCS) and the Waste Water Treatment System (WWTS), Anguil proceeded to determine the required logistics equipment and controls to operate both systems in automatic mode with the least operator involvement possible.
-For
+After determining the flow and treatment requirements for the Process Water Conditioning System (PWCS) and the Wastewater Treatment System (WWTS), Anguil proceeded to determine the required logistics equipment and controls to operate both systems in automatic mode with the least operator involvement possible.

 In addition to the mechanical components of both the PWCS and WWTS, Anguil’s control engineers worked to integrate both the larger sub-systems (RO, ballasted floc, Rotary Vacuum Drum) into the treatment plant.
 More importantly, they also worked directly with the canning equipment manufacturer to seamlessly integrate the disparate washer/water treatment systems to minimize production downtime and product loss in the event of failures with the PWCS, washer system or the WWTS.

 After obtaining customer approval of the system design, Anguil ordered the long lead-time items, namely the tanks and large third-party vendor skids.
 Once these items were on order, Anguil coordinated the purchase and delivery of all the parts (pumps, valves, instrumentation, etc) to be shipped loose for field installation or to be assembled on Anguil pump skids.